skiessq/skiessq/README.md

 ### 🎓 About Me:
 - **Currently Studying:** Informatics Engineering at ISEC
-- **Current Project:**
-  - Automated Inventory Management System with Arduino and ThingSpeak.

 ### 🌱 Future Goals:
 - Collaborate with other developers on interesting and innovative software projects.